Environmental, Social & Governance

 As part of the launch of our contemporary art program in 2013, RH acquired the first edition of Rain Room by the art collective Random International in 2012.
 The Rain Room was exhibited at London’s Barbican Centre, The Museum of Modern Art in New York and the Los Angeles County Museum of Art (LACMA).
 In 2016, we ultimately decided to donate the Rain Room to LACMA as part of LACMA’s permanent collection.

-In November 2021, RH, in collaboration with Feeding America initiated an associate giving campaign whereby every donation made by associates would be matched dollar for dollar by RH.
-All donations collected went towards providing over 300,000 meals to those in need.
+In November 2022, RH initiated a team member giving campaign in collaboration with World Central Kitchen whereby every donation made by team members would be matched dollar for dollar up to $250,000 by RH.
+All donations collected went toward providing fresh meals to people in response to crises situations across the world.

-We have numerous governance policies and practices as noted above in this proxy statement in the section entitled “Corporate Governance” regarding our Board of Directors and overall governance framework.
+We have numerous governance policies and practices as noted above in our proxy statement in the section entitled “Corporate Governance” regarding our Board of Directors and overall governance framework.

 Ethical Conduct

 At RH, we’re committed to conducting our affairs in accordance with all applicable laws, rules and regulations of the countries in which we do business.
-Our Code of Business Conduct (the “Code of Conduct”) applies to everyone at RH including our associates, officers and directors in addition to certain independent contractors, consultants and advisors who work at our facilities or on the Company’s behalf.
+Our Code of Business Conduct (the “Code of Conduct”) applies to everyone at RH, including our team members, officers and directors, in addition to certain independent contractors, consultants and advisors who work at our facilities or on the Company’s behalf.
 We also have a Code of Ethics for our Chief Executive Officer and Senior Financial Officers that promotes honest and ethical conduct and compliance.

 Our Code of Conduct is designed to promote honest and ethical conduct, including (i) the promotion of honest and ethical business practices, (ii) the handling of actual or apparent conflicts of interest between personal and professional relationships, (iii) compliance with governmental laws, rules and regulations, (iv) prompt internal reporting of violations, and (v) accountability for adherence to the requirements of the Code of Conduct.
 A few of the topics and issues covered by our Code of Conduct include: